CTB-afk/ctb-bloods/README.md

 ## Contact

-For more information, feel free to contact us at [Your Contact Information](https://discord.gg/Ww467DSTAm).
+For more information, feel free to contact us at [Discord](https://discord.gg/Ww467DSTAm).

 ---